pdxmele/python-geodata-bffs/README.md

-##Python + Geographic Data = BFFs, a talk for PyCon 2014 and the Portland Python User Group
+##Python + Geographic Data = BFFs (best friends forever)
+###A talk for PyCon 2014 and the Portland Python User Group
-by Mele Sax-Barnett *(with some images shamelessly borrowed from around the internet)*
+by Mele Sax-Barnett, *(with assitance with code examples from @sgillies and @keturn, and some images shamelessly borrowed from around the internet)*

 [The presentation is live here](http://pdxmele.com/python-geodata-bffs/index.html) (you'll need to give it a minute to load), created with [big](https://github.com/tmcw/big)